sajro94/ValheimModPack/Universal/BepinEx/plugins/DasSauerkraut-Terraheim/README.md

 [Nexus](https://www.nexusmods.com/valheim/mods/803?tab=description)

 ### Patchnotes
+**v1.4.0 - The Zweihander Update**
+- Added 4 new weapons!
+The Iron Greatsword, the Blackmetal Greatsword, the Silver Battleaxe, and the Blackmetal Battleaxe.
+- Damage modifier for the Blackmetal Axehammer's slam attack has been buffed to 2x.
+- Blackmetal Axehammer's slam attack has been improved.
 **v1.3.0**
 - Added three new types of bombs!
 The Fire, Frost and Lightning Bomb
 - Rebalanced Folcbrand to better fit the upcoming two handed weapon update